What Is a Business Impact Analysis (BIA)? Conduct Your Own in 4 Steps

 By analyzing different possible disruptions and their effect on critical business processes, a business impact analysis prepares organizations to more readily handle any emergency.
-A BIA is also the critical first step in developing an effective business continuity plan (BCP).
+A BIA is also a critical step in developing an effective business continuity plan (BCP).

 How BIA Fits Into Business Continuity Planning

 A BIA lays the foundation for your business continuity plan.
 It ensures your organization has a clear plan of action and the resources required to recover from critical events efficiently and with minimal disruption.

 With the ability to recover quicker, organizations can reduce costs, optimize employee productivity, and maintain customer trust.
 A business impact analysis gives business leaders more confidence in their decisions when responding to critical events.
 It also enables organizations to determine—well in advance of a crisis—what mitigation strategies and tools it can utilize so it’s not left scrambling when disaster strikes.

 From severe weather and natural disasters to cyberattacks and workplace accidents, all businesses will experience a disruptive event sooner or later.
 To mitigate the bottom-line impact of these threats, every business should perform a business impact analysis as part of their business continuity and disaster recovery planning efforts.

 4 Key Business Impact Analysis Steps

-There is no one-size-fits-all template to performing a business impact analysis; every company has unique business processes and organizational structures.
-And although there isn’t a single business impact analysis method that will work for every company, there are specific elements that should go into the creation of every BIA.
+There is no one-size-fits-all template for how to conduct a business impact analysis; every company has unique methods and organizational structures.
+But there are some common elements that should go into the creation of every BIA.